pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 To support the transition to Apple Silicon/M1 (ARM64), Python has introduced a `universal2` architecture target.
-This is effectively a "fat wheel" format; the `.dylib` files contained in the wheel are fat binaries containing both x86_64 and ARM64 slices.
+This is effectively a "fat wheel" format; the `.dylib` files contained in the wheel are fat binaries containing both x86-64 and ARM64 slices.

-iOS has an additional complication of requiring support for mutiple *ABIs* in addition to multiple CPU archiectures.
+iOS has an additional complication of requiring support for mutiple *ABIs* in addition to multiple CPU architectures.
 The ABI for the iOS simulator and physical iOS devices are different; however, ARM64 is a supported CPU architecture for both.
 As a result, it is not possible to produce a single fat library that supports both the iOS simulator and iOS devices.
 Apple provides an